schowd3/MovieManagementApp/README.md

-# Movie Management
+# Movie Management - Background
-A CL DBMS Netflix prototype make CRUD(Create Read Update & Delete) operations to the data.
+A Movie management application that does CRUD(Create Read Update & Delete) operations to the data implemented using JDBC and Oracle databases.

-Different classes/objects are the entites that you can interact with.
+Different classes/objects represents the entites that a user can modify.

-Instrunctions:
+# Instructions:
 The GUI contoller runs the app.

-Before running the main app, run DB scripts to generate all the tables.
+Before running the main app, run the DB scripts to generate all the tables.
 Make sure the datasource is changed in application.properties file.The Gui Controller connection properties and login information needs to be changed before the app is ready to be run.